AutoBench/AutoBench/README.md

  - [Rolf **Drechsler**](https://www.rolfdrechsler.de/), University of Bremen, drechsler@uni-bremen.de
  - [Ulf **Schlichtmann**](https://www.ce.cit.tum.de/eda/personen/ulf-schlichtmann/), Technical University of Munich, ulf.schlichtmann@tum.de
  - [Bing **Li**](https://www.eti.uni-siegen.de/dis/mitarbeiter), University of Siegen, bing.li@uni-siegen.de

-## What is AutoBench
-AutoBench is the first **LLM-based testbench generator** for digital circuit design, which requires only the description of the design under test (DUT) to automatically generate comprehensive testbenches.
-In AutoBench, a hybrid testbench structure and a self-checking system are realized using LLMs.
-To validate the generated testbenches, we also introduce an automated testbench evaluation framework (Eval0, Eval1, Eval2, Eval2b) to evaluate the quality of generated testbenches from multiple perspectives.

 ## Setup